gnosis/dex-docs/docs/tutorial-integrations.md

 ---
-id: dex-integration
+id: tutorial-integrations
-title: Integration with Gnosis Protocol
+title: Integrations with Gnosis Protocol
 sidebar_label: Overview
 ---

-# Gnosis Protocol Interaction and Integration Tutorial

-A lightweight repo demonstrating and guiding on how to minimally integrate with the Gnosis Protocol exchange platform.
+This tutorial will guide you through a lightweight repo that demonstrates how to minimally integrate with Gnosis Protocol smart contracts.

 - [Requirements](#requirements)
 - [[Optional] Project Initialization and Network Configuration](#Project-Initialization-and-Network-Configuration)